1. Regulation of emotion and mood¶

 - increased emotion regulation problems.

-- Impairments in school and work.
+- Impairments at school and at work.

 - Affective-processing